9aia/thal/CONTRIBUTING.md

 pnpm run down
 ```

-This will stop the Stripe and codeshare containers running in the background.
+This will stop the Stripe and Delphis containers running in the background.

 ### Writing Code